ElDav1d/hexagonal-countdown-exercice-backend/README.md

 - Download this repository.
 - Remove the existing .git file and create a new one for your project with the following commands:
   `rm -rf .git`
   `git init`
   `git add .`
   `git commit -m "Initial commit"`
-- Find and change globally `project_name` to the correct project name
+- Find and change globally `hexagonal_countdown_exercice` to the correct project name
 - Change in `package.json` the project information (name, description, repository...)

 ## Running the application

 - Install dependencies: `npm i`
 - Run the environment with docker-compose: `docker-compose up`.
   - Services:
-    - project_name: Example application using the trazable hexagonal architecture.
+    - hexagonal_countdown_exercice: Example application using the trazable hexagonal architecture.
       - localhost:8080
-    - project_name_mongo: Mongo DB Database
+    - hexagonal_countdown_exercice_mongo: Mongo DB Database
       - localhost:27017
-    - project_name_mongo_express: Dashboard for Mongo DB
+    - hexagonal_countdown_exercice_mongo_express: Dashboard for Mongo DB
       - localhost:8081

 ## How it works